 Tactics used by financial advisers to be aware of

-Don’t make the mistake of asking what the standard industry practice is in terms of advisers’ pricing structure to base your decision on for what an appropriate fee is because you will find that it is standard to make you think commissions, percentage-based fees, and ongoing fees are just the way financial advice works.
+Don’t make the mistake of asking what the standard industry practice is in terms of advisers’ pricing structure to base your decision on to get determine an appropriate fee because you will find that it is standard to make you think commissions, percentage-based fees, and ongoing fees are just the way financial advice works.
 Just because it’s standard doesn’t mean it’s in your best interest, and it rarely is.

 1. Ongoing fees paid (and kept) regardless of the services provided